kyunwang/project3-new-concepts-with-realtime-data/README.md

 ## Story
 What De Ceuvel does is making self made bio energy from plants and that energy will be needed to make some produce.
 That produce is used for the café.
 They make use of an aquaponics system and a joint 'self sufficient' energy producing and sharing system.

-## User Stories/Stakeholders
+## Stakeholders
-> As space&matter (a partner) I would want to know how De Ceuvel is doing on generating energy and how much it's sustainable energy is presented.

-> As gemeente Amsterdam (a partner) I would want to know why this place is good for the enviroment, and what they do better.
+ - Space&Matter
+ - Gemeente Amsterdam

 ## User scenario
-> Rick CTO of Space&matter want to know more of the results that De Ceuvel have made.

-> Marit is a investment agent for the Gemeente Amsterdam.
-She wants to know what kind of benefit De Ceuvel has for Amsterdam and what De Ceuvel have researched and implemented.
+> Sophie Vranken is a junior architect at a proactive architecture agency that strives for innovative ideas, with the name Space&Matter.
+An agency that has been working closely with de Ceuvel.
+Sophie wants to know how De Ceuvel is doing and how they are gaining experience.

+> Channah Myer is working for the environment department at De Gemeente Amsterdam, which is a partner that is financially aiding De Ceuvel.
+Gemeente Amsterdam is mostly interested in results and how De Ceuvel is keeping it up and running.
+How they accumulate energy and how this is effecting De Ceuvel.
+Especially how they are self sufficient.

-## (ideal) User flow
+## User flow
-Rick
+Sophie Vranken
 > ..
-When Rick arrive at the gate and/or done after having the introductory Rick would be seeing a sign to show me how to get started to see "more" insights in De Ceuvel.
-As Rick progresses he would see recognisable points to use so he can see more.
+When Sophie arrives at the gate and is done with the introductory, she would see a sign to show her how to get started viewing "more" insights in De Ceuvel.
+As Sophie progresses she would see recognisable points to use so she can see more.

-Marit
+Channah Myer
-> ..Marit noticed that there are signs with stickers everywhere.
-She notice that with the application she will find more accomplishments De Ceuvel have achieved.
-With the interaction of these AR she has more insights. afterwards she can visit the website to see everything.
+> ..Channah notices that there are signs with stickers everywhere.
+She notices that with the application she will find more accomplishments De Ceuvel have achieved.
+With the interaction of this AR she has more insights.
+Afterwards she can visit the website to see everything.

 ## Goal
-1. The Goal of this project is to add an awareness of how bad grey energy is and show that the greenhouse in De Ceuvel a great alternative is.

-2. Learn about De Ceuvel and it's sustainability with green energy.
+1. Learn about De Ceuvel and it's sustainability with green energy.

-3. De Ceuvel wants to let the partners know what they are doing and how they are doing it.
+2. De Ceuvel wants to let the partners know about aquaponics, the benefits it has on the environment and that this is a good alternative for the current agriculture.

 # Features
 The features we use for this application.